 For more information, please see the College’s latest update to the community.

-In this fast-moving situation, we know faculty, staff and students will have many questions, and we have begun to answer them in our FAQ.
+In this fast-moving situation, we know you will have many questions, and we have begun to answer them in our FAQ.
+You can also find information for students, staff and faculty in these FAQs.
 We will continue to provide additional details as soon as we have them.

 As the coronavirus continues to spread in communities in the U.S., the Centers for Disease Control and Prevention (CDC) recommends to take precautions.
 It is also important to work against discrimination and rumors.

 - Avoid contact with others if feeling ill and symptomatic.